 RSA

-algorithm and sends the public key to the front-end.
+algorithm and sends the public key to the front-end. - Encrypt Data on Front-end: The sensitive data is encrypted on the front-end using the received public key.

 This step-by-step approach ensures that sensitive data remains protected throughout its lifecycle, providing an additional layer of security beyond what HTTPS offers.